Stack-Sorting with Dotted-Pattern-Avoiding Stacks: Introduction

 \section{Introduction}

-In 1968, Knuth \cite{knuth} first introduced the stack sorting machine that at each step, either \textit{pushes} the leftmost element of the input permutation to the stack or \textit{pops} the top element of the stack onto the output.
-In 1990, West \cite{west} introduced a deterministic stack sorting map $s$ that drew inspiration from Knuth's non-deterministic stack sorting machine.
-West's stack sorting map $s$ processes the input permutation through a stack in a right greedy manner such that elements of the stack increase from top to bottom (see for example, \Cref{fig1}).
+In 1968, Knuth \cite{knuth} first introduced the stack-sorting machine that, at each step, either \textit{pushes} the leftmost element of the input permutation to the stack or \textit{pops} the top element of the stack onto the output.
+In 1990, West \cite{west} introduced a deterministic stack-sorting map $s$ that drew inspiration from Knuth's non-deterministic stack-sorting machine.
+West's stack-sorting map $s$ processes the input permutation through a stack in a right greedy manner such that elements of the stack always increase from top to bottom (see for example, \Cref{fig1}).

 As hinted by the name, West's stack-sorting map eventually sorts all permutations after repeated iterations.
-A natural question then is how many permutations of length $n$ get sorted after $t$ iterations through West's stack-sorting map.
+A natural question, then, is how many permutations of length $n$ get sorted after $t$ iterations through West's stack-sorting map.

-As a first step to answering the question, West defined a permutation $\pi$ as \textit{$t-$stack sortable} if $s^{t}(\pi)$ is the identity permutation.
-Subsequently, Knuth proved that a permutation is 1-stack-sortable if and only if it does not contain a subsequence that is order-isomorphic to 231.
-In addition, Knuth proved that the number of 1-stack-sortable permutations in $S_n$ is the $n^{\text{th}}$ Catalan number $C_n = \tfrac{1}{n + 1}\tbinom{2n}{n}$.
-In 1990, West \cite{west} conjectured that the number of 2-stack-sortable permutations in $S_n$ is $\frac{2}{(n+1)(2n+1)}\binom{3n}{n}$.
-West's conjecture was subsequently proved by Zeilberger \cite{zeil}.
+As a first step to answering the question, West defined a permutation $\pi$ as \textit{$t-$stack-sortable} if $s^{t}(\pi)$ is the identity permutation.
+Subsequently, Knuth demonstrated that a permutation is 1-stack-sortable if and only if it does not contain a subsequence that is order-isomorphic to 231.
+Knuth moreover proved that the number of 1-stack-sortable permutations in $S_n$ is the $n^{\text{th}}$ Catalan number $C_n = \tfrac{1}{n + 1}\tbinom{2n}{n}$.
+In 1990, West \cite{west} proposed a conjecture that the number of 2-stack-sortable permutations in $S_n$ is $\frac{2}{(n+1)(2n+1)}\binom{3n}{n}$, which was subsequently proved by Zeilberger \cite{zeil}.

-In 2021, Defant \cite{defant} defined the dual of a $t-$stack sortable permutation as a $t$-sorted permutation for $t$ that is close to $n$.
+In 2021, Defant \cite{defant} defined the dual of a $t-$stack-sortable permutation as a $t$-sorted permutation for $t$ that is close to $n$.
 A permutation is \textit{$t-$sorted} if it is in the image of $s^t(S_n)$.
 In a related direction, Zhang \cite{zhang} defined a \textit{minimally sorted} permutation of $S_n$ to be a permutation that requires the maximum number of sorts through the stack-sorting map to be sorted.